EdisonVazquezG/KnotNet_invariants/readme.md

 ## 🧠 Equal Contribution

-All authors contributed equally to this work.
+All authors contributed equally to the conceptual development of this work.
+**All code in this repository was developed by Edison Vázquez.**